Skip to main content

 MLCamera

-The Magic Leap 2 MLCamera API allows developers to capture real and virtual content inside their applications.
-While the Magic Leap 2 has only one camera for capturing content, two separate streams can be access from the camera at the same time.
-This allows you to create applications that can stream the user's point of view, while using the camera to perform computer vision tasks.
+The Magic Leap 2 MLCamera API allows developers to capture both real and virtual content within their applications.
+Although the Magic Leap 2 has only one physical camera for capturing content, two separate streams can be accessed from the camera simultaneously.
+This enables applications to stream the user's point of view while also performing computer vision tasks using the same camera.

 tip

-The Magic Leap Camera provides the same functionality as the Android Camera2 APIs and can be used when Android Camera 2 functionality is not provided by the build tools.
-For example, when building with Unity3D.
+The Magic Leap Camera offers similar functionality to the Android Camera2 APIs and can be used when Android Camera2 functionality is not provided by the build tools—for example, when building with Unity.

-The MLCamera is part of the MLSDK and can be used along side the OpenXR workflow in Unity.
-Before using the API you will need to Enable Perception Snapshots in your project.
+The MLCamera is part of the MLSDK and can be used alongside the OpenXR workflow in Unity.
+Before using the API, you will need to enable Perception Snapshots in your project and set the tracking space to Unbounded.

 Enabling Perception Snapshots